thenerdery/dot-net-standards/Error_Handling.md

 At the highest level, exceptions in .NET MUST NOT be surfaced to a user.
 All exceptions that are raised SHOULD either be handled (via a catch statement) or surfaced to a higher level.
 All exceptions SHOULD be logged in production if they are surfaced to the highest module (eg. WebUI, WebAPI).

 Errors SHOULD produce meaningful results for a user.
-In the case of a website, a page or dialog box detailing an error has occurred should be presented.
-In the case of an API, a message without a stack trace should be presented, with an OPTIONAL error code.
+In the case of a website, a page or dialog box detailing an error has occurred SHOULD be presented.
+In the case of an API, a message without a stack trace SHOULD be presented, with an OPTIONAL error code.

 Baseline Standards
 -------------------------------------------